 We support graduate students and alumni in achieving their professional goals through a combination of independent and interactive services, including Career Exploration and Planning and Career Coaching.
-We also provide original and curated resources for jobseekers on our website, including job boards, podcasts, e-books, blogs, and more.
+We also provide original and curated resources for jobseekers on our website, including job boards, podcasts, e-books, blogs, and career development programming.